kalifadan/DynamicsPLM/README.md

 ## Dan Kalifa, Eric Horvitz and Kira Radinsky

 The repository is the official implementation of the paper: "Learning Protein Representations with Conformational Dynamics".
-The paper is under review for the Science journal.
+The paper is under review for the Nature Computational Science journal.

 ## DynamicsPLM - Overview
 ![](figures/DynamicsPLM.jpg)